-RD-6® has been used on thousands of projects for over 25 years.
-In that time, neither external corrosion nor SCC (Stress Corrosion Cracking) has been a problem for RD-6®.
+RD-6 has been used on thousands of projects for over 30 years.
+In that time, neither external corrosion nor SCC (Stress Corrosion Cracking) have been a problem for RD-6.
 See the Features and Benefits list below to find out why.

 RD-6® Application Video